top of page

 It is very likely that an SAE design standard is what drove Citroën to develop unique turn signal parts for cars intended for the USA.
 These parts included different turn signal switches, external turn signal flasher units (most Euro DS’s had turn signal flashers that were integral to the switch), and unique wiring harnesses to accommodate these parts.

-Coincident with the 12 volt changeover, DS19's in the USA received a unique turn signal switch in December 1959, meaning it took effect for most 1960's (P/N DS 522 05b).
-This unique turn signal switch did not have an internal flasher unit and instead used the Klaxon external flasher shown below
+Coincident with the 12 volt changeover, DS19's in the USA received a unique stalk-type turn signal switch in December of 1959, meaning it took effect for most 1960's (P/N DS 522 05b).
+This unique turn signal switch did not have an internal flasher unit (as they did in Europe) and instead used the Klaxon external flasher shown below

 We think Canadian cars matched USA cars with this change.